CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/03 - Data Enrichment.md

 - Saving enriched data into the **SQL Database** for further analysis.
  With these skills, you can now efficiently process, transform, and enrich large datasets using Fabric's powerful tools.

- You are ready to move on to the next exercise: [Data Serving](https://github.com/dreamdemos-ms/Fabcon_Workshop/blob/main/Workshop_Exercises/04%20-%20Data%20Serving.md)